 Things aren't helped by a sterile electric power steering system that continues to convey a disconcerting elasticity around the dead-ahead.
 The ride comfort is tolerable, and there’s a revised front subframe and new engine mounts to improve refinement, but the driving appeal is limited.

 The car’s trump card, such as it is, is low-cost all-wheel-drive usability.
-Entry-level models are front-wheel drive, but there is the option of four-wheel drive for well under £20k.
+Entry-level models are front-wheel drive, but there is the option of four-wheel drive for under £18k.
+Torque-on-demand all-wheel drive versions of all trim levels are available at £1500 above the front-driven models.

-Like most of its direct competitors (and unlike the rest of SsangYong’s range) the latter is front-wheel drive in normal road driving, only sending torque rearwards when required.
+Like most of its direct competitors (and unlike the rest of Ssangyong’s range) the 4x4 system defualts to front-wheel drive in normal road driving, only sending torque rearwards when required.

 It also features a 50/50 diff lock as standard, and decent ramp angles and ride height clearance for those wishing to venture off-road.
 A five-year/unlimited mileage warranty will no doubt sweeten the deal for some too, while a decent braked towing weight may also prove useful for those with hefty loads to lug.